Pomax/socketless/README.md

 The `client` argument to `addClient(client)` is an object with the following API:

-- `.disconnect()`, a function that can be called to force a client to disconnect from the server
+- `.disconnect()`, which can be called to force a client to disconnect from the server
-- `.onDisconnect(fn)`, function that _may_ be called in order to bind a function that will run when the client disconnects from the server.
+- `.onDisconnect(fn)`, which _may_ be called in order to bind a function that will run when the client disconnects from the server.

 #### namespacing API call handler functions